Self-Contrastive Forward-Forward Algorithm: Introduction

-In this work, we introduce the Self-Contrastive Forward-Forward (SCFF) method, where each data sample is contrasted within itself to enable efficient learning.
-This method is inspired by self-supervised learning to provide a simple and effective way to generate positive and negative examples for any dataset.
-In SCFF, a positive example is created by concatenating an input with itself, while a negative example is formed by concatenating the input with a randomly selected example from the training set.
-This simple method (red points in Fig \ref{ComparisonPurelyForwardLocal}) not only extends the capabilities of FF to unsupervised tasks but also surpasses the state-of-the-art accuracy of similar algorithms on the MNIST, CIFAR-10, and STL-10 image datasets.
-It also opens the path to solving sequential tasks by contrasting inputs with FF.
-More specifically, our contributions are: \begin{itemize}
+In this work, we propose the Self-Contrastive Forward-Forward (SCFF) method, which contrasts each data sample against itself to enable efficient learning.
+Inspired by self-supervised learning, SCFF generates positive and negative examples directly from the data, making FF applicable to unsupervised learning across a wide range of datasets.
+We demonstrate that SCFF not only extends FF’s capabilities to unsupervised tasks but also surpasses other local algorithms for unsupervised tasks on the MNIST, CIFAR-10, STL-10 and Tiny Imagenet datasets.
+Moreover, SCFF makes it possible to apply FF to sequential tasks, unlocking its potential for time-series data processing.
+Specifically, our contributions are as follows: